tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_nonrefdocs.md

 path1: /nativelibraryapis.html
 ---

-Although much attention tends to be given to the reference documentation with APIs, actually the bulk of what technical writers usually do with native library API docs is provide non-reference documentation.
-This is the stuff that engineers rarely write.
+Although much attention tends to be given to the reference documentation with APIs, actually the bulk of what technical writers usually do with native library API docs is provide [non-reference documentation](docnonref.html).
+This is the content that engineers rarely write.

 Engineers will throw a quick description of a class in a file and generate a Javadoc, and they'll give that Javadoc to the user as if it represents a complete set of documentation, but reference docs don't tell even half the story.